BU-Spark/pitne-affordable-housing-efficacy/fa25-team-a/analysis/README.md

   - `Property_Data_Jun2021_Sep2025_MissingResaleValues_Completed.csv`
   - **Note:** This file was provided after the original workflow was executed.
 To include this data in the pipeline, please follow the **New Workflow** section below.

+---

 #### Original Workflow (Executed)

-The **original workflow** was the one actually run to produce datasets for analysis.
-It follows these steps:
+The **original workflow** was actually run to produce datasets for analysis.
+Steps included:

 ##### 1. Parsing and Cleaning
 **Resale Data**